petermunro/es2018-exercises/13-promises.md

 3. Unfortunately, some of the entries are missing their vital email address, so we need to exclude them from the results.
-Modify your calling code by adding another `.then(...)` to `filter` the results to include only those with an email address.
+Modify your calling code by adding another `.then(...)` whose callback will `filter` the results to include only those with an email address.

 ### Catching Errors